ebeshero/UpTransformation/References.md

 ### XQuery

-One of the best resources for exploring and building with XQuery is the eXist XML database.
-We have prepared [instructions to install this locally on your computer](xquery_setup.html) to upload your own files there.

 The only general XQuery book you need is Priscilla Walmsley, _XQuery_, 2nd edition, 2015, O’Reilly.
 It contains documentation of both XPath functions used in XQuery and XQuery itself.
+XQuery and XPath share a function library, so the XPath references above also pertain to XQuery.
+The Mulberry Technologies [XQuery 1.0 Quick Reference](http://mulberrytech.com/quickref/xquery1.pdf) and [XQuery 1.0 and XPath 2.0 Functions and Operators Quick Reference](http://mulberrytech.com/quickref/functions.pdf) by Sam Wilmott are excellent, but they do not include more recent features.

+One of the best resources for exploring and building with XQuery is the [eXist-db XML database](https://exist-db.org).
+We have prepared [instructions for installing eXist-db on your own computer](xquery_setup.html), so that you can upload and work with your own files.
 If you use eXist-db as your XML database, we also recommend Erik Siegel and Adam Retter, _eXist: a NoSQL document database and application platform_, O’Reilly, 2014.
-The Mulberry Technologies [XQuery 1.0 Quick Reference](http://mulberrytech.com/quickref/xquery1.pdf) and [XQuery 1.0 and XPath 2.0 Functions and Operators Quick Reference](http://mulberrytech.com/quickref/functions.pdf) by Sam Wilmott are excellent, but they do not include more recent features.
-If you use eXist-db, you should subscribe to the [exist-open](https://sourceforge.net/projects/exist/lists/exist-open) mailing list.
+If you use eXist-db, you should also subscribe to the [exist-open](https://sourceforge.net/projects/exist/lists/exist-open) mailing list.

 ### XSLT